cuthbertLab/music21/buildDoc/rst/install.rst

 is written in and in which you will write your own programs that use music21.

-The Macintosh comes with Python, but it might not be a new enough version to run music21.
+Mac OS X comes with Python, but it might not be a new enough version to run music21.
 Music21 requires Python 2.6 to run (though many functions can run on 2.5 or 2.4).
 Python 3 is not yet supported.

-To determine the Python version you have installed, open a shell or terminal by going to Applications, the Utilities, and then clicking "Terminal" (if you have xterm installed, that will work fine too) and enter the following command-line argument (don't type the "$")
+To determine the Python version you have installed, open a shell or terminal by going to Applications, then Utilities, and then double clicking "Terminal" (if you have xterm installed, that will work fine too) and enter the following command-line argument (don't type the "$")